-o direct obligations of, and obligations fully guaranteed as to timely payment by, the United States of America, the Government National Mortgage Association, the Federal Home Loan Mortgage Corporation, the Federal National Mortgage Association, the Student Loan Marketing Association (Sallie Mae), or any agency or instrumentality of the United States of America the obligations of which are backed by the full faith and credit of the United States of America; provided that obligations of, or guaranteed by, the Government National Mortgage Association (GNMA), the Federal Home Loan Mortgage Corporation (Freddie Mac), the Federal National Mortgage Association (Fannie Mae) or the Student Loan Marketing Association (Sallie Mae) shall be eligible investments only if, at the time of investment, they meet the criteria of each of the applicable rating agencies for collateral for securities having ratings equivalent to the respective ratings of the related series of notes in effect at the related closing date;

-o demand deposits, time deposits or certificates of deposit of any depository institution or trust company incorporated under the laws of the United States of America or any State (or any domestic branch of a foreign bank) and subject to supervision and examination by Federal or state banking or depository institution authorities (including depository receipts issued by any such institution or trust company as custodian with respect to any obligation referred to in the first bullet point above or portion of such obligation for the benefit of the holders of such depository receipts); provided that at the time of the investment or contractual commitment to invest therein (which shall be deemed to be made again each time funds are reinvested following each distribution date), the commercial paper or other short-term senior unsecured debt obligations (other than such obligations the rating of which is based on the credit of a person other than such depository institution or trust company) thereof shall have a credit rating from each of the applicable rating agencies in the highest investment category granted thereby;

-o commercial paper having, at the time of the investment, a rating from each of the applicable rating agencies in the highest investment category granted thereby;

-o investments in money market funds having a rating from each of the rating agencies in the highest investment category granted thereby (including funds for which the indenture trustee, the administrator, the owner trustee or the indenture administrator or any of their respective affiliates is investment manager or advisor);

-o bankers' acceptances issued by any depository institution or trust company referred to in the second bullet point above;

-o repurchase obligations with respect to any security that is a direct obligation of, or fully guaranteed by, the United States of America or any agency or instrumentality thereof, the obligations of which are backed by the full faith and credit of the United States of America, in either case entered into with a depository institution or trust company (acting as principal) described in the second bullet point above;
+- direct obligations of, and obligations fully guaranteed as to timely payment by, the United States of America, the Government National Mortgage Association, the Federal Home Loan Mortgage Corporation, the Federal National Mortgage Association, or any agency or instrumentality of the United States of America the obligations of which are backed by the full faith and credit of the United States of America; provided that obligations of, or guaranteed by, the Government National Mortgage Association (GNMA), the Federal Home Loan Mortgage Corporation (Freddie Mac) or the Federal National Mortgage Association (Fannie Mae) shall be eligible investments only if, at the time of investment, they meet the criteria of each of the applicable rating agencies for collateral for securities having ratings equivalent to the respective ratings of the related series of notes in effect at the related closing date; - demand deposits, time deposits or certificates of deposit of any depository institution or trust company incorporated under the laws of the United States of America or any State (or any domestic branch of a foreign bank) and subject to supervision and examination by Federal or state banking or depository institution authorities (including depository receipts issued by any such institution or trust company as custodian with respect to any obligation referred to in the first bullet point above or portion of such obligation for the benefit of the holders of such depository receipts); provided that at the time of the investment or contractual commitment to invest therein (which shall be deemed to be made again each time funds are reinvested following each distribution date), the commercial paper or other short-term senior unsecured debt obligations (other than such obligations the rating of which is based on the credit of a person other than such depository institution or trust company) thereof shall have a credit rating from each of the applicable rating agencies in the highest investment category granted thereby; - commercial paper having, at the time of the investment, a rating from each of the applicable rating agencies in the highest investment category granted thereby; - investments in money market funds having a rating from each of the rating agencies in the highest investment category granted thereby (including funds for which the indenture trustee, the administrator, the owner trustee or the indenture administrator or any of their respective affiliates is investment manager or advisor); - bankers' acceptances issued by any depository institution or trust company referred to in the second bullet point above; - repurchase obligations with respect to any security that is a direct obligation of, or fully guaranteed by, the United States of America or any agency or instrumentality thereof, the obligations of which are backed by the full faith and credit of the United States of America, in either case entered into with a depository institution or trust company (acting as principal) described in the second bullet point above; - asset-backed securities, including asset-backed securities issued by affiliates or entities formed by affiliates of SLC, but excluding mortgage-backed securities that, at the time of investment, have a rating in the highest investment category granted by each of the applicable rating agencies, but not at a purchase price in excess of par; and

-o asset-backed securities, including asset-backed securities issued by affiliates or entities formed by affiliates of SLC, but excluding mortgage-backed securities that, at the time of investment, have a rating in the highest investment category granted by each of the applicable rating agencies, but not at a purchase price in excess of par; and o any other investment which would not result in the downgrading or withdrawal of any rating of the notes by any of the applicable rating agencies as affirmed in writing delivered to the indenture trustee.
+• any other investment which would not result in the downgrading or withdrawal of any rating of the notes by any of the applicable rating agencies as affirmed in writing delivered to the indenture trustee.

-The servicer will prepare an account reconciliation; however, there will be no independent verification of the accounts or the transaction activity therein by either the indenture trustee, the indenture administrator or any eligible lender trustee.
+The servicer will prepare an account reconciliation; however, there will be no independent verification of the accounts or the transaction activity therein by the indenture trustee, the indenture administrator or any eligible lender trustee.